petterh/react-europe-demo/README.md

 * We also need to pack up our code into something a host app can consume.
 For this we utilize a Gradle plugin called `maven-publish` to create a POM.
 [Source](http://stackoverflow.com/questions/34872382/manually-adding-aar-with-dependency-pom-iml-file)
 * Finally, we need to package `react-native` for host app consumption.
 Look for `copyReactNativeTask` in `reactnativedemolibrary/build.gradle`.

-All three steps are invoked by the script `create-artifacts.cmd`.
+All three steps are invoked by the script `create-artifacts.cmd` (`create-artifacts.sh` on Mac).
 Run it from `react-europe-demo\DemoApp`to generate something like this:

 ```none
 react-europe-demo/Artifacts